Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Results

 \subsubsection{Cohesive phase-field fracture}

-In the present investigation, a sensitivity analysis focusing on the \(l_{c}\) parameter is conducted, utilizing a CPFM approach on a benchmark 2D model.
-Analogous to the SPFM methodology, all model parameters are held constant with the exception of the \(l_{c}\) parameter.
-The value of this specific parameter is systematically varied within the range of 0.8 mm to 1.4 mm for the purpose of examining its impact on the predicted fracture paths and reaction force as function of displacement.
+In this study, a sensitivity analysis of the length scale parameter \(l_{c}\) is performed using a CPFM approach on the 2D benchmark model.
+All parameters are held constant except \(l_{c}\), which is systematically varied between 0.1 mm and 0.2 mm to assess its effect on the fracture paths and the reaction force-displacement relationship.